Introduction to Service Activation Testing for Data Transport Networks

 - Packet loss/retransmits: Measure the amounts of packets lost (UDP tests) or the amount of retransmits (TCP tests).

-The strengths of iPerf3 is that it is easy to use and configure and provides accurate and reliable performance measurements.
+The strengths of iPerf3 are that it is easy to use and configure and provides accurate and reliable performance measurements.
 It can be used for both basic and advanced network testing scenarios.
-The iPerf3 test is not as comprehensive as RFC 2544 or Y.1564 and is typically not suitable for testing complex network scenarios with multiple traffic flows and QoS requirements.
+The iPerf3 test is not as comprehensive as RFC 2544 or Y.1564 and it is not suitable for testing complex network scenarios with multiple traffic flows and QoS requirements.

 A summary of the different service activation tests and throughput tests is provided below: